Restless Legs Syndrome

-These sensations usually occur when lying down in bed or by sitting for prolonged periods of time, such as while driving or at a theater.
+These sensations usually occur when lying down in bed or when sitting for long periods of time, such as while driving or while at a theater.
 RLS typically occurs in the evening, making it difficult to fall asleep.
-Often times, people with RLS want to walk around and shake their legs to help relieve the uncomfortable sensation.
+Often times people with RLS want to walk around and shake their legs (or arms) to help relieve the uncomfortable sensations.

 Who gets restless legs syndrome (RLS)?

 People of any age, including children, can have RLS.
 Symptoms of RLS may begin in childhood or adulthood, but the chance of having the syndrome increases significantly with age.
 RLS is more common in women than in men.
 Up to 10 percent of the United States population has RLS.

 What causes restless legs syndrome (RLS)?

 Restless legs syndrome (RLS) has been found to be a genetic syndrome in some cases, meaning that parents with RLS can pass it down to their children.
 Up to 92% of patients with RLS have a first-degree relative with the disorder.
 These patients tend to develop symptoms earlier in life (before age 45) than those with RLS without the genetic link.

 In addition to the genetic source, many medical problems are closely associated with the development of RLS, including:

 - Uremia (a condition associated with worsening kidney function).

 - Kidney disease.

 - Peripheral neuropathy.